peparhugo/data-science/_posts/2020-06-10-geospatial-data-through-apis.md

 usually in json, csv or xml formats.
 These formats are managed easily in Python.

 Libraries you will need to be familiar with:
+- python
 - requests
 - pandas
 - geopandas
 - shapely

+You'll also need to know how to use your browsers inspect function.

 ## Data